Arthritis Care

 Conclusion

 Living with arthritis in retirement is like being part of an exclusive club you never intended to join.
+Arthritis is increasingly common in the aging population, making it a significant concern for seniors.

 But with the right care – a mix of medications, self-help strategies, and maybe a dietary tweak or two – you can still lead a fulfilling, active life.